Oxford Brookes has introduced an Academic Advising Strategy that aims to enhance practice, increase engagement and mitigate risk.

 - set boundaries and expectations.

-Sectoral guidance and resources on tutoring and advising is also included.
-The overall aim is to support you, as an Academic Adviser, to support your students within the context of Brookes’ Academic Guidance Framework which can be found at the top of the Academic policies A-Z list.
+Sectoral guidance and resources on tutoring and advising are also included.
+The overall aim is to support you, as an Academic Advisor, to support your students.

 Further information, support and development is provided through the EXPLORE sessions on Academic Advising.